How A Marketing Budget Can Help Your Business

 Generally speaking, businesses allocate a percentage of actual or project gross revenue to marketing—the actual percentage varies on whether it’s run-rate and start-up marketing.
 Of course, for smaller businesses, you should always take baby steps when it comes to budget allocation.
 For instance, businesses with less than $5 million in revenue should only allocate 7-8 percent of their revenue to marketing.

-According to this blog post by Caron Beesley, this budget should also be split between brand development and business promotions costs.
+According to a blog post by Caron Beesley, this budget should also be split between brand development and business promotions costs.
 Marketing comes with different facets, including the channels in which you promote your brand, services and promotional materials, and so, your marketing budget should accommodate these costs.
 Each part outlines the costs that will go into the methods and channels used for these brand promotions and other materials.

 You must take several factors into consideration about your own business before you allocate any money to marketing.
 These include the industry your business belongs to, its size and growth stage.